opendime/chrome-opendime-extension/README.md

 # Life Cycle

-Chrome "apps" are depricated and going away.
+Chrome "apps" are depreciated and going away.
 However, "extensions" do not support USB, so we are an "app" today.
 Still, it's listed under 'extensions' in all Chrome UI (present version), but since we are an "app", the contents of `manifest.json` is quite limited.